leoreh/slutsky_fepsp/README.md

 - Stimulation protocols written for winWCP and Arduino
 - A spreadsheet for easy localization of implant coordinates during surgery
-- CAD files for printing and/or machining components designed for custom head fixation apparatus
+- CAD files for printing and/or machining components designed for a custom head fixation apparatus